Kovah/LinkAce-Website/content/docs/v1/application/links.md

 ## Automatic Backups with the Wayback Machine

 After you add a link to LinkAce, it will schedule an automatic "backup" with the help of the [Wayback Machine (archive.org)](https://archive.org/web/web.php).
 This backup will help you access the contents of your saved link in case it goes offline.
-The Wayback Machine itself is not capable of knowing every website available, so LinkAce will just ping the service, so the website can be archived.
+LinkAce will notify the Waback Machine about the link you safed, so the archiving can be scheduled.
+It may take a while until the first backup is finished.

+Please notice, that some websites restrict access of the Wayback Machine.
+If that's the case, the website will not be archived.
+Please contact the site owner to get access for the Wayback Machine.

 {{< alert type="warning" >}}
-You need to have the cron set up for this automated backup to work.
+The [cron]({{< relref path="docs/v1/configuration/system-settings.md#cron-token" >}}) needs to be configured and working to enable automated backups.
 {{</ alert >}}

 ## Notifications about dead or moved Links